Social media marketing takes up far too much of your time. It’s frustrating, it’s hard to keep up and interferes with other work of higher priority!

-The most important part of your social media day is building and nurturing relationships.
+The most important part of your daily social media routine should be building and nurturing relationships.
 Find new people to interact with and interact more with your existing contacts.

 Nimble is an excellent tool to manage relationships.
 You can monitor a list of people, view all their social activity and it will also display when you last interacted with a person.
 This helps to ensure that you stay in contact with people.
 Take a couple of minutes each day and interact with a few of your great contacts.
 Even if it is just to send them a tweet saying hello and asking them how they are doing.